sasilver75/obsidian/Policy Gradient.md

 		- Record all states, actions, and rewards (this becomes our mini-dataset)
 		- Decrease the probability of actions that resulted in low reward
 		- Increase the probability of actions that resulted in high reward

+Limited by the fact that it can only perform a *single policy update* for each estimate of the policy gradient that is derived.
+It's notoriously data-inefficient -- we have to sample a lot of data hwen deriving a policy update.